-We suggest you to use private template for each doctor, it is more work in the beginning then creating public templates, but allows you to manage each doctors schedule more easily down the line.
+We suggest you use a private template for each doctor, it is more work in the beginning then creating public templates, but allows you to manage each doctor schedule more easily down the line.

-2. Under template Setting select the doctor you wish to create private template for (instead of leaving it as "Public")
+2. Next to Template Setting, select the doctor you wish to create a private template for (instead of leaving it as "Public").

-Now, there will be a separate window open.
+Now, there will be a separate window opened.

-- If you have created a private template before and would like to edit it, click on "edit" on your right-hand side AND make sure that the appointment's duration is set as you expect (e,g 5 minutes/appointment)
+- If you have created a private template before and would like to edit it, select it in the drop-down menu at the top and click on "Edit" on your right-hand side

-- If you would like to create a new template, set your appointment's duration first, then follow Step 4-7.
+- If you would like to create a new template, set your appointment's duration first, then follow Steps 4-7.

-4. Enter template name and summary just as you do for public templates.
+4. Enter the Template Name and Summary just as you do for public templates.

-5. Now enter template codes for the schedule depending upon their availability for the day and Click "Save"
+5. Now enter template codes for the doctor's schedule depending on their availability for the day and click "Save" and close the window.

-6. Go back to Schedule Setting page and From "Select a Provider" drop down select the doctor you created template for in the previous steps.
+6. Go back to the Schedule Setting page and from the "Select a Provider" drop-down, select the doctor you created the template for in the previous steps.

 7. On the right side of the page, you will see all the public templates and private templates for the doctor.
-Private & Public templates are differentiated by having P: in front of the public template.
-This done automatically by Oscar, when you create Public templates.
+Public templates automatically have a "P:" in front of the template name, while private templates do not.
 Private templates are normally listed after all of the public ones.

 For example: In the screenshot below, P: OnCallClinic |Weekdays/Holidays is a public template & FAM DOC1 | is a private template.

-In this we explain, how can you manage doctors schedule better for Cortico if they use more than one template code with different appointment lengths (e.g 10 mins, 15 mins) for a same day
+In this we explain, how can you manage a doctor's schedule better for Cortico if they use more than one template code with different appointment lengths (e.g 10 mins, 15 mins) for the same day.

-1. Complete steps from 1-3 from above mentioned module about "How to use private template"
+1. Complete steps from 1-3 from the above-mentioned module about "How to use private template".

 The schedule will look like this:

-Note: Cortico get the timeslots from doctors schedule, so while creating template codes for if doctor schedule timeslots are set to 5 mins, using underscore "_" provides you with the flexibility to use two or more different appointment length template code for a single template schedule.
-Each box above represent 5 min appointment slot and when you use "_" it makes that slot unbookable and if you use in the above mentioned way for template code "1" the appointment slot now will of 15 mins and for template code "4" will be for 10 mins.
+Cortico get the timeslots from doctors schedule, so while creating template codes if doctor schedule timeslots are set to 5 mins, using underscore "_" provides you with the flexibility to use two or more different appointment length template code for a single template schedule.
+Each box above represent 5 min appointment slot and when you use "_" it makes that slot unbookable and if you use it in an above-mentioned way for template code "1" the appointment slot now will of 15 mins and for template code "4" will be for 10 mins.